 Note: You must wait 3 months before asking again if the court refuses to reduce a driving disqualification.

-Send a completed form D2 'Application for a lorry/bus licence' to DVLA.
-They are only available from the form ordering service.
+Send a completed form D2 'Application for a lorry/bus licence' to the DVLA.
+You can get it from the DVLA form ordering service.
 There is a fee to pay for this service.

-Note: Make an application to the DVA to renew a driving licence in Northern Ireland
+Note: Apply to the DVA for getting your driving licence back after disqualification in Northern Ireland

 Banned from driving rules include disqualified until 'test pass' and 'extended test pass'.
 These disqualification regulations affect motorists when they want to drive again.